Key takeaways

 Working with an instructional designer: what to expect

 The first conversations will feel slow.
-A good instructional designer will spend time on diagnosis before proposing anything.
-They’ll ask about the actual job, the real performance gap, the people involved.
-This isn’t the designer being difficult.
-It’s the work that determines whether the eventual training is any good.
+A good instructional designer will spend time on diagnosis before proposing anything, asking about the actual job, the real performance gap, the people involved.
+That diagnostic work is what determines whether the eventual training is any good.

 You’ll need to make subject matter experts available.
-The most common reason training projects underperform is restricted access to the people who actually know the material.
-An instructional designer can do remarkable things with good SME access.
-Without it, the whole project is built on guesses.
+Restricted SME access is the most common reason training projects underperform.
+A designer can do remarkable things with good access, but without it the whole project is built on guesses.
 Plan for two or three focused conversations of 60 to 90 minutes per major topic.

 If your situation looks like a fit, we’d be glad to talk.
 If not, we’re happy to point you toward what does.
-Sometimes a freelancer is the right call, sometimes an off-the-shelf course will do, and sometimes the right answer isn’t training at all.
+A freelancer might be the right call for a single small project; an off-the-shelf course might be the right answer for foundational compliance content; and sometimes the right answer isn’t training at all, which is a useful thing to discover before scoping a project.
 Request a quote when you’re ready, or browse our case studies to see how this looks across different industries.

 Frequently asked questions